-The Student Development Centre provides careerrelated, individual and group counseling services.
-Those who may wish to discuss personal issues or seek assistance in resolving personal problems will find a sympathetic hearing from faculty, department heads and teachers.
+The Student Development Centre provides career-related, individual, and group counseling services.
+Those who may wish to discuss personal issues or seek assistance in resolving personal problems will find a sympathetic hearing from teachers, staff members, and residence hall deans.
 Alternatively, the chaplain or members of the pastoral staff are available for personal counseling.